-- 2) A top 3 placing in the Premier & U22 National Championships.
-Nominees who achieve a top 3 placing in the U20 National Championships are to be reviewed by panel, taking into consideration the standard of the field - 3) Selection in a New Zealand representative team (age group, development, NZ University teams or senior).
+- 2) A top 3 placing in the Premier & U22 National Championships. - Selection in a New Zealand representative team (age group, development, NZ University teams or senior).

 Rugby League

 - a.
 A member of the provincial senior representative team; - b.
 Selection in a New Zealand representative team (age group or senior).